apache/spark/docs/apache-airflow/security/kerberos.rst

     forwardable = True

     # Allow to include or remove local IP from kerberos token.
-    # This is particulary useful if you use Airflow inside a VM NATted behind host system IP.
+    # This is particularly useful if you use Airflow inside a VM NATted behind host system IP.
     include_ip = True

 Keep in mind that Kerberos ticket are generated via ``kinit`` and will your use your local ``krb5.conf`` by default.